cesar-douady/open-lmake/doc/src/install.md

 - c++20
 - python3.6 or later with developer support (i.e. access to the `libpython*.so` file)
+- if using python2, it must be python2.7

+The following compilers are known to compile open-lmake:

+- gcc version 11 and above
+- clang version 14 and above

+The following compilers are known **not** to compile open-lmake:

+- gcc version 10 and below

-It has been tested with the dockers listed in the docker directory
+It has been tested with the dockers listed in the docker directory.

 ## Procedure